 By SANDRA RENDGEN

-This mind-blowing piece of cartography was made for the engineering corps.
-It is one in a series of fifteen sheets, which accompanied an extensive report issued for the corps by Harold Fisk in 1944.
-A professor of geology in Louisiana, he was fascinated with the meandering process of the Mississippi and sought to map it.
-The report was the result of three years of intense field work, which saw Fisk travelling some 650 miles along the course of the river together with a colleague, investigating layers of deposits and recording historical river beds.
+This mind-blowing piece of cartography, one in a series of fifteen sheets by Harold Fisk, accompanied an extensive report issued for the US Army Corps of Engineers in 1944.
+A professor of geology in Louisiana, Fisk was fascinated with the meandering process of the Mississippi and sought to map its turbulent history.
+The report was the result of three years of intense field work, during which Fisk travelled with a colleague some 650 miles along the course of the river, investigating layers of deposits and recording historical river beds.

-Harold Fisk’s report and the high resolution oversize plates from the reports (incl. the maps) can be downloaded from the website of the US Army Corps of Engineers.
+Harold Fisk’s report and the high-resolution oversize plates from the reports (incl. the maps) can be downloaded from the website of the US Army Corps of Engineers.
 If you want a print of those hanging over your bedside, head over to Society6.

 Sandra Rendgen is the author of two bestselling books on data visualisation and infographics, both published by Taschen.
 She is currently getting lost in the history of data visualisation.